The Pictorial Turn and China's Manhua

 .
 November 2005.

 "A Chinese Poet's Wartime Dream."
-In Harvard New Literary History of Modern China, ed.
-David Der-wei Wang.
-Cambridge, MA: Harvard University Press.
-Forthcoming."
+In David Der-wei Wang ed., Harvard New Literary History of Modern China.

-"Beyond Satire: The Pictorial Imagination of Zhang Guangyu’s 1945 Journey to the West in Cartoons."
-Oxford Handbook on Modern Chinese Literatures, ed.
-Carlos Rojas and Andrea Bachner.
-Oxford: Oxford University Press.
-Forthcoming 2015.
+"Beyond Satire: The Pictorial Imagination of Zhang Guangyu’s 1945 Journey to the West in Cartoons

 “Living Beijing: Encountering the Asian City through Digital Storytelling.”
 ASIANetwork Exchange: A Journal for Asian Studies in the Liberal Arts